Tyler Stephenson Player Props: Reds vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks sixth in MLB with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the Rangers pitching staff ranks sixth in the league.

-- The Rangers have a 3.37 team ERA that ranks fourth across all MLB pitching staffs.
+- The Rangers' 3.46 team ERA ranks sixth across all MLB pitching staffs.

-- The Rangers give up the third-fewest home runs in baseball (17 total, 0.8 per game).
+- Rangers pitchers combine to surrender the third-fewest home runs in baseball (17 total, 0.8 per game).

-- Eovaldi (2-2) gets the starting nod for the Rangers in his fifth start of the season.
-He's put together a 5.40 ERA in 21 2/3 innings pitched, with 24 strikeouts.
+- Perez (3-1) gets the starting nod for the Rangers in his fifth start of the season.
+He's put together a 3.38 ERA in 21 1/3 innings pitched, with 19 strikeouts.

-- In his most recent time out on Tuesday, the right-hander tossed six innings against the Kansas City Royals, giving up two earned runs while surrendering seven hits.
+- The left-hander last appeared on Wednesday against the Kansas City Royals, when he went 5 2/3 innings, allowing three earned runs while giving up eight hits.

+- In four games this season, the 32-year-old has put up a 3.38 ERA and 8 strikeouts per nine innings, while giving up a batting average of .302 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.